-The function expects the following NetCDF variables: intensity\values, mass\values, scan\index, point\count and scan\acquisition\time.
+The function expects the following NetCDF variables: intensity_values, mass_values, scan_index, point_count and scan_acquisition_time.
 Otherwise, an error will be displayed.

 The massRange parameter is a numeric vector with two components: lower and higher masses.
 All masses in that range will be extracted.
 Note that it is not possible to extract a discontinuous mass range.
+It also can be NULL, in which case the mass range will be determined by scanning the cdf file.